rackerlabs/design-system/_component_design/choice-tiles.md

 ### Required

-If a selection is required, add an 4px asterisk to the left of the title an overlap with the gutter.
-The asterisk inherits the font size of the type style to which it is attached.
+Use a red asterisk to designate that a choice tile selection is required.
+The asterisk floats to the left of the text in the margin and is vertically aligned with the text.

 {% endcolumn %}